-Home Construction Terms: S
+Home Construction Terminology: S

 Sandwich Header: A horizontal structural member over an opening made of 2xs or 2xs and sandwiched OSB.

 Sanitary Sewer: A sewer system designed for the collection of waste water from the bathroom, kitchen and laundry drains, that is usually not designed to handle storm water.

 Sash: The frame that holds the glass in a window, often the movable part of the window.